blinksh/build-protobuf/README.md

 # Performing the Build

 The script will automatically download the tarball from Google Code, so all you need to do is run the script.
+This will build the 2.6.1 version of Protobuf.
+The script understands a few command-line options too.

 ```
 $ cd build-protobuf
-$ ./build-protobuf-2.6.0.sh
+$ ./build-protobuf.sh
 ```

+Add `--interactive` to the above script if you would like the script to stop after each major operation.
+This makes it easier to inspect the output from the various steps for potential errors.

+Add `--master` if you would prefer to build from the master branch in the Google Protobuf git repo.

 # Results

-Build results are found in a folder called `protobuf`.
+Build results are found in a folder called `protobuf-{version}`, where `{version}` will be either `2.6.1` or `master`.
 This folder contains `bin`, `include` and `lib` folders.

 # Integration with Xcode